Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: The Proposed ParC/Fast-ParC Operation

 \subsection{Fast-ParC: Speed up ParC with its FFT Equivalent Form}

-As shown in Fig~\ref{fig:fastparc_theoratical_complexity}, when feature resolution is small (e.g. 7\x7), applying ParC can extract global feature and reduce the computation complexity effectively.
-But as input resolution grows, the complexity of ParC surpass 7\x7 convolution rapidly.
-To overcome this issue, we propose an accelerated version of ParC named Fast-ParC.
-Fast-ParC is much more efficient than ParC when feature resolution is large (e.g. 56\x56).
-In fact, Fast-ParC, while enjoying global extracting ability, is even more efficient than 7\x7 convolution within a wide interval of resolution.
+As shown in Table~\ref{tab:fft_theoratical}, the ParC reduces the complexity of global operation from quadratic to 1.5 order, which, however, may still not be enough for inputs of large resolution. \textbf{Could we take a further step towards the linear spatial complexity without sacrificing any performance}?

+One elegant way to explore this concept is to utilize the well-known convolution theorem.
+In this subsection, we propose an accelerated version of ParC named Fast-ParC to further reduce the computational complexity under large feature resolutions.
+It is worth noting that Fast-ParC is a complementary implementation form of ParC rather than another new operation.

-We derive Fast-ParC with the help of Fast Fourier Transform(FFT).
-It is well known that linear convolution operation could be facilitate by FFT\cite{SS_book}.
-But according to convolution theorem\cite{SS_book}, for discrete signal, dot product in the Fourier domain is closer to \textit{circular convolution} in spatial domain.
-This is exactly one of the distinctive differences between ParC and ordinary convolution.
-In addition, the other two features of ParC, \textit{global kernel} and \textit{right padding}, also fit well with the default mode of convolution in Fourier domain.
-This interesting fact allows us to develop a very neat and beautiful frequency domain implementation for ParC.
-Define $x(n)$, $w(n)$, $y(n)$ as input, weight and output sequence in time domain, $X(k)$, $W(k)$ and $Y(k)$ as the sequence in Fourier domain, we could get the following equivalence relationship:\\ \begin{theorem}{Theorem 1:}{ParC equivalence theorem}
+We derive Fast-ParC with the help of FFT(Fast Fourier Transform).
+It is well known that FFT could facilitate convolution operation.
+According to convolution theorem~\citep{SS_book}, \textit{circular convolution} in the spatial domain is equivalent to the \textit{Hadamard product} in the Fourier domain, which is precisely one of the distinctive differences between ParC and ordinary convolution.
+The convolution theorem, the interesting equation that allows us to develop a neat and beautiful frequency domain implementation for ParC, could be written as:\\ \begin{theorem}{Theorem 1:}{Convolution Theorem}